 In his first season with the Bombers, Dixon led them to the 2012 TCL regular season champs.
 The Bombers set a franchise record for wins in 2012 with 39.
 Also, the bombers set a second half record with 22 wins and 8 losses.
 This past summer was the first time in franchise history the bombers were nationally ranked by Perfect Game in top 25.
 The Bombers also had 4 of the top 10 prospects in the TCL ranked by perfect game.
 To cap off a record breaking summer Dixon received the 2012 Texas Collegiate League Coach of the Year.

-During the school year coach Dixon is the pitching coach at Eastern Oklahoma State College.
-In 2012, Dixon helped guide the Mountaineer pitching staff to their third straight Region II Championship.
-The very talented pitching staff included two players selected in the 2012 Major League Baseball First-Year Player Draft and six others who moved on to four year universities.
-Sophomore pitcher Logan Taylor was the first Mountaineer chosen with the 305th overall pick, taken in the 11th round by the New York Mets.
-Also, sophomore pitcher Blake Logan was chosen as the 407th overall pick in the 13th round by the Miami Marlins.
-Blake Logan was named a 2012 All-American while Michael Freeman was named 2012 Academic All-American.
+During the school year Dixon is the pitching coach at Eastern Oklahoma State College.
+Dixon has helped guide the Mountaineer pitching staff to a Region II Championship.
+In his two years at Eastern three pitchers have been selected in the Major League Baseball First-Year Player Draft and 11 others who moved on to four year universities.
+In 2012, the mountaineers had two of the top 3 strikeout leaders in NJCAA.
+Has had one All American in Blake Logan and Academic All American in Michael Freeman.